andrew-edwards/fitting-size-spectra/README.md

 # fitting-size-spectra

 This is a **branch** of the **fitting-size-spectra** repository that contains the code for our second manuscript (concerning dealing with data that are only available in binned form).
-It will be merged into **master** at some point, I just wanted to keep it separate while I'm creating it all (and not confuse people just looking for the code from our ***Methods in Ecology and Evolution*** paper).
-Putting this code in the directory **codeBinStructure/**.
-See
+It will be merged into **master** at some point, I just wanted to keep it separate for now.
+If you don't understand that GitHub terminology do not worry, just see the file
 **codeBinStructure/readMeBinStructure.txt** to get started.

 Below is the original code repository for the ***Methods in Ecology and Evolution*** paper.
-The new code relies on some of the functions from that code, which is why I have put the new code into the same repository.
+The code for the new manuscript is in the directory **codeBinStructure/**, but relies on some of the functions from the first paper, which is why I have put the new code into the same repository.

+To download the repository from the GitHub site just click the 'Clone or Download' button (near the top on the right) and select 'Download ZIP' (which is how I will create the **.zip** file to submit with the manuscript).

 ---